kgateway-dev/kgateway/test/e2e/README.md

-# Envoy End-to-End tests
+# In Memory End-to-End tests
-This directory contains end-to-end tests that do not require Kubernetes
+This directory contains end-to-end tests that store Gloo resources in memory.

 *Note: All commands should be run from the root directory of the Gloo repository*